Tableau data in use: How to monitor customer acquisition

 Under CNTD(Customer ID), add a table calculation. -> Quick Table Calculations >> Running Total.

 This chart gives the general view of customer acquisition.
-However, for case whereby a business has different avenues of acquiring these new customers, e.g Branches or Regions.
+However, for cases whereby a business has different avenues of acquiring customers, e.g Branches or Regions.
 This chart makes it easier to compare customer acquisition in different Branches or Regions by dragging the particular category to the Color shelf.
-For this case of Superstores data set, i will drag 'Region' to the color shelf.
+For this case of Superstores data set, I will drag 'Region' to the color shelf.
 See below.

 Related: Measuring customer loyalty

 From the resulting chart, users can tell at a glance that the West region acquired more customers than the rest of regions, while South region had the least acquisition.
 This view not only gives the users the course level of analysis, but it also enables them to view the finer level data through tool-tip action.

 Using tool-tip action, we can see that on April 13, 2013 the West region had already acquired 205 customers with 3 customers being acquired on same day.
 I hope this article was helpful to you.